 This is just one example of how high-tech touch points are changing both in-person and digital CX.
 As the authors at HBR note, you’ll find three characteristics behind high-tech touch points:

-Expect the level of automation and personalization to expand even further in the coming years.
+Expect the level of automation and personalization to expand even further in the coming years, especially given the new advancements in three core technologies:

-The writers at HBR also emphasize the need for strong data architecture.
-Data is crucial to building a customer-centric culture and, by extension, customer experience technology.
+Data is crucial to building a customer-centric culture and, by extension, getting the most out of customer experience technology.
 With the right data architecture in place, it’s possible to develop a deep understanding of customer expectations.

-Their habits and buying preferences, interaction history and preferred communication channels — all of this data and more can be used to learn, meet, and predict customer expectations.
-Yet, the leading enterprises aren’t just supporting CX technology with data — they’re building data-driven, customer-centric strategies.
+Habits and buying preferences, interaction history and preferred communication channels — all of this data and more can be used to learn, meet, and predict customer expectations.
+Yet, leading enterprises aren’t just supporting CX technology with data — they’re building data-driven, customer-centric strategies.

 1. Appoint a Customer Experience Leader